rkapl123/RAddin/docs/README.md

 The range names that are referred in arg, res, scriptrng and diag types can also be either workbook global (having no ! in front of the name) or worksheet local (having the worksheet name + ! in front of the name)

-The definitions are loaded into the Rdefinition dropdown either on opening/activating a Workbook with above named areas or by pressing "refresh Rdefinitions" on the R Addin Ribbon Tab.
+The definitions are loaded into the Rdefinition dropdown either on opening/activating a Workbook with above named areas or by pressing the small dialogBoxLauncher "refresh Rdefinitions" on the R Addin Ribbon Tab.

-## Installation of RAddin
+# Installation of RAddin

 put Raddin-AddIn-packed.xll and Raddin-AddIn-packed.xll.config (Raddin-AddIn64-packed.xll and Raddin-AddIn64-packed.xll.config for 64 bit excel) into %appdata%\Microsoft\AddIns
 and run AddIns("Raddin-AddIn-packed.xll").Installed = True in Excel (or add the Addin manually).

-## Building RAddin
+# Building RAddin

 Building: all packages necessary for building are contained, simply open Raddin.sln and build the solution.